hexlabsio/http4k-aws-demo/docs/article.md

 [{"id":"123-X","car":{"make":"Ford","model":"Fiesta","y...}]
 ```

-The mystery line that may be of interest above is
+A mystery line that may be of interest above is
 ```kotlin
 val carLens = Body.auto<Car>().toLens()
 ```
-In HTTP4K a lens is an something that can extract and decode to a specified format from a request while also being
+In HTTP4K a lens is something that can extract and decode to a specified format from a request while also being
  used to encode and update a response.
 The carLens above will decode JSON in a request to a car object
  ```kotlin
   val ford: Car = carLens(Request(Method.POST, "/cars").body(
     """{"make":"Ford","model":"Fiesta","year":1985, "colour":"Blue"}"""))
 ```
-And can also be used to modify a response while encoding a car object as JSON
+and can also be used to modify a response while encoding a car object as JSON
 ```kotlin
 val bmwResponse: Response =  Response(Status.OK)
     .with(carLens of Car(make = "BMW", model = "i8", year = 2019, colour = "White"))